William Zillman: Gold Coast Titans

 Zillman joined the Gold Coast Titans at the start of the 2009 NRL season on a four-year contract worth close to one-million dollars.
 He played his first full game for the club in a trial match against the Cronulla-Sutherland Sharks filling in at fullback for the injured Preston Campbell.
 Zillman played over 150 games for the club, and was an option for Queensland Maroons in the State of Origin, although being struck by injury multiple times.
 Zillman left the club at the end of the 2017 season.

+Statistics

 Charity work

-Zillman posed with teammates Todd Carney and Dane Tilse for the Naked For A Cause 2008-09 calendar for the McGrath Foundation charity.
+Zillman posed with teammates Todd Carney and Dane Tilse for the Naked for a Cause 2008-09 calendar for the McGrath Foundation charity.